RinHizakura/kmemsnoop/README.md

 ## Introduction

-On specific processor, hardware breakpoint registers are supported to monitor memory access or instruction execution in hardware manner.
+On specific processors, hardware breakpoint registers are supported to monitor memory access or instruction execution in hardware manner.
 The great advantage of using these is that it causes little overhead on trace.

 With the `kmemsnoop`, you can easily install a hardware breakpoint/watchpoint in Linux kernel, as long as it is supported for your platform.
-This enable to trace/debug the running Linux kernel without KGDB or hardware debugger.
+This enables us to trace/debug the running Linux kernel without KGDB or hardware debugger.

 ## Usage